textpattern/textpattern.github.io/development/admin-side-events-and-steps.md

 Although they are not direct [callbacks](/development/core-callbacks-reference), you may hook into these events and steps from a plugin to perform an action.

 When raising callbacks of this nature, they are normally run in what is referred to as *post* mode, i.e. after Textpattern has serviced the routine.
 You may elect to run it in *pre* mode so you can intercept the callback before Textpattern services it.
 This is handy for manipulating submitted data before Textpattern receives it.
-To do this, set the fourth argument to `register_callback()` as `true`.
+To do this, set the fourth argument of `register_callback()` to `true`.

+Note that all steps require a CSRF token to be submitted (see the `form_token()` and `tInput()` functions) unless denoted with an asterisk (*) below.

 ## 'admin' event